liaochenlanruo/BtToxin_Digger/README.md

 ## Updates

 - v1.0.2
-  -Fixed a "Can not find path" error.
+  - Fixed a "Can not find path" error.

 - v1.0.3
-  -Fixed a bug of "get_all_info_nucl.pl", which can not get the gene location and strand information of some toxins.
+  - Fixed a bug of "get_all_info_nucl.pl", which can not get the gene location and strand information of some toxins.

+- v1.0.4
+  - Updated the database and models to support [the latest clasiffication of Bt toxins](https://www.bpprc.org).